-The West Coast DHB will require deficit funding (equity) in order to offset the deficits signalled in outlying years.
+The DHB will require deficit funding (equity) to offset the 2020/21 deficit, as well as 2021/22 and outlying years.

 The DHB is also repaying \$68K equity annually as part of an agreed FRS-3 funding repayment programme with the Ministry of Health.